So you want to be an entrepreneur and leave the 9-5 jive forever? I don’t blame you.

 I was good at my work so I always had new deals in the pipeline, but it seemed like it was always down to the wire when a new deal finally came through and I had a check with my name on it.

 One day it seemed like I was almost penniless, the next day I’d have a check for 10 grand.
-Living like that can be extremely stressful so you’ve got the have the mental fortitude to power on, keep working, never give up and never go back to a “safe and secure” 9-5 job.
+Living like that can be extremely stressful, so you’ve got to have the mental fortitude to power on, keep working, never give up and never go back to a “safe and secure” 9-5 job.

 In real estate investing sometimes deals would fall through and I’d make nothing for my hard work, other times deals would fall in my lap and I’d score a huge payday.

 Personally, I recommend a gig where you get paid more frequently.
 My Bold and Determined empire pays me every single day, day in and day out.
 Waiting a month or two between paychecks doesn’t happen to me anymore and it’s way less stressful.
 For this reason I really recommend opening a web-based business.

 #6 Managing your money, legal protection, taxes

 Managing your money can be a real burden if you don’t know what you’re doing and if you don’t know when your next paycheck is coming through.

 I manage my money in a very simple way – I rarely buy anything.
 I pay my bills, I buy my food, I pay my gym dues and the rest is for business or for the bank account.